gadgetron/GadgetronOnlineClass/Courses/Day1/Lecture2/README.md

-# Lecture 2 : Practical Introduction to Gadgetron [WiP]Title : Practical Introduction to GadgetronSchedule : June 11, 2020 | 15:00-16:00 Speaker: Kristoffer Langeland Knudsen## Summary - [Running Gadgetron Reconstructions]
+# Lecture 2 : Practical Introduction to Gadgetron [WiP]

+Title : Practical Introduction to Gadgetron

+Schedule : June 11, 2020 | 15:00-16:00

+Speaker: Kristoffer Langeland Knudsen

+## Summary

+ - [Running Gadgetron Reconstructions]
    - [The Gadgetron Server] Introduction to the Gadgetron process.
    - [The Gadgetron Client] Introduction to the Gadgetron MRD client in particular, and MRD clients in general.
    - [Controlling Gadgetron]